Mikulej/nn-from-scratch/README.md

 Backpropagation might be hard to understand but when you do understand it, it becomes quite easy as a concept.

 Softmax + Cross Entropy Loss = Good (Easy deriative calculation)

+Sometimes matrix (N, N) might be a problem, try to transpose it!

 Useful sources:
 https://www.parasdahal.com/softmax-crossentropy